by Rosie Greer, Flight Attendant and SWC Member

 If interested in sitting close to the front of the aircraft, put in a request for the mandatory disability seats.
 There’s no need for discussion, no need to plead a case.
 Simply state, “I require disability seating.”

-I have observed that some airlines do not mention disability seating for deaf people on their websites, perhaps hoping to keep those seats open for passengers with walking handicaps.
+Some airlines do not mention disability seating for deaf people on their websites, perhaps hoping to keep those seats open for passengers with walking handicaps.
 Bear in mind, disability seats are intended for all disability groups.

 A current business trend, a new stream of income for many airlines, is to charge an additional fee for the seats that were once dedicated disability seats.
 Airlines put nicer slipcovers over the chairs, and rearranged the rows to provide more legroom.
 Frequent flyers get these preferred seats for free.
 Other passengers pay a hefty surcharge in order to sit in them.
 However, at least one row of those upgraded economy seats is still a mandatory disability area.
 Should you be assigned an “economy comfort” or “comfort plus” seat based on your request for a disability seat, remember this: you do not have to pay the premium fee that someone else must pay to sit there.